isomerpages/govtech-stp/_reciprocal-green-lane/00b-rgl-terms-and-conditions.md

 2. At the point of application, the Sponsor should submit the following information if already available: confirmed flight itinerary (including flight booking reference number, flight number), and proof of accommodation of the traveller.
 The chosen place of accommodation of the traveller in Singapore must be a non-residential address and an individual room with en-suite toilet.

-3. Prior to departure to Singapore and after the SafeTravel Pass application has been approved, the Sponsor must submit (i) the traveller’s negative result of COVID-19 polymerase chain reaction (PCR) test taken at a health centre authorised by the Government of Brunei Darussalam and within 72 hours from departure; (ii) Controlled Itinerary in Singapore (for the first 14 days); and (iii) confirmed arrival details in Singapore including flight number and date of arrival, via the SafeTravel Pass portal.
+3. Prior to departure to Singapore and after the SafeTravel Pass application has been approved, the Sponsor must submit (i) the traveller’s negative result of COVID-19 polymerase chain reaction (PCR) test taken at a health centre authorised by the Government of the Country/Region of Departure and within 72 hours from departure; (ii) Controlled Itinerary in Singapore (for the first 14 days); and (iii) confirmed arrival details in Singapore including flight number and date of arrival, via the SafeTravel Pass portal.
 The Controlled Itinerary of the traveller only allows for travel between places of business and accommodation, with limited contact with the community.

 4. The grant of the SafeTravel Pass is subject to full compliance with these terms and conditions, and all prevailing immigration and health policies.
 The SafeTravel Pass may be revoked, and/or future applications rejected, if any of the terms and conditions are not complied with.